GTU-CyberAI/CyberWebx/readme.md

 ## 🤝 Acknowledgements

-This project was developed as part of the coursework for the **CSE 473 - Network And Information Security** course, under the instruction of **Dr. Salih Sarp**.
+This project was developed as part of the coursework for the **CSE 473 - Network And Information Security** course, under the instruction of **Dr. Öğr. Üyesi Salih Sarp**.

 * **Lead Developers & Collaborators:**
     * Ahmet Yiğit (a.yigit2020@gtu.edu.tr)